What’s Cooking in JXN MS?

 Derek Emerson is one of the deans of Jackson chefs, and his flagship restaurant in Fondren presents sophisticated food in a casual environment.
 While the food is certainly elevated, the diner vibe is maintained by black and white tile floors and photos hanging on the walls depicting the history of Jackson and the restaurant.

 Parlor Market burst onto the Jackson dining scene in 2010, serving seasonal Italian-inspired meals made using locally-sourced ingredients.
 Housed in a building constructed as a grocery in 1898, the restaurant maintains a connection to the history and culture of the region that still resonates with its happy customers.
+Currently closed.

 Hal & Mal’s